earthcubearchitecture-project418/p418Docs/publishing.md

 The basic units to deal with are

-1. [schema.org/Dataset](http://schema.org/Dataset) to get an idea of the base properties available for description.
+1. Schema.org and the [schema.org/Dataset](http://schema.org/Dataset) to get an idea of the base properties available for description.
 Also reference the [Google Developers Guide for schema.org/Dataset](https://developers.google.com/search/docs/data-types/datasets).
-1. [JSON-LD](https://json-ld.org/) as the JSON seralization format for this information
+1. [JSON-LD](https://json-ld.org/) as the JSON seralization format for this information.
+Obviously JSON-LD is not the only seralization approach, but it is the one selected for this discussion.
 1. Web publishing workflow to get this JSON-LD into your landing pages and generate a sitemap

 ## Selection